 A special committee of the Society will judge the submissions.
 In either competition, the committee may, at its discretion, split the award between two contestants (each to receive one half of the prize), or it may make no award.
 Winners and their essay titles are announced in the autumn.
 The essays remain the intellectual property of their authors.

-The Prize Committee is very pleased to announce the winners of the three prizes sponsored by the Dante Society of America for the 2022 calendar year:
+The Prize Committee is very pleased to announce the winners of the prizes sponsored by the Dante Society of America for the 2023 calendar year:

 Since 1887 The Dante Society of America has presented annual prizes for the best student essays on a subject related to the life or works of Dante Alighieri.
 The Dante Prize of five hundred dollars ($500) is offered for the best essay submitted by an undergraduate enrolled in any college or university in the US, US territories, or Canada, or by anyone not enrolled as a graduate student who has received an undergraduate degree from a college or university in the US, US territories, or Canada within the past year.
 The Charles Hall Grandgent Award of seven hundred and fifty dollars ($750) is offered for the best essay submitted by a student enrolled in any graduate program in the US, US territories, or Canada.